eclipse/epsilon-website/mkdocs/docs/doc/eunit.md

 Model references (using the `<model>` nested element) are also inherited from the Epsilon abstract executable module task.
 These allow model management tasks to refer by name to models previously loaded in the Ant buildfile.
 However, EUnit implicitly reloads the models after each test case.
 This ensures that test cases are isolated from each other.

+The optional `<modelTasks>` nested element contains a sequence of Ant tasks which will be run after reloading the model references and before running the model setup sections in the EOL file.
+This allows users to run workflows more advanced than simply reloading model references.

 The EUnit Ant task adds several new features to customize the test result reports and perform more advanced model setup.
 By default, EUnit generates reports in the XML format of the Ant `<junit>` task.
 This format is also used by many other tools, such as the TestNG unit testing framework, the Jenkins continuous integration server or the JUnit Eclipse plug-ins.
 To suppress these reports, report must be set to no.

 By default, the XML report is generated in the same directory as the Ant buildfile, but it can be changed with the `toDir` attribute.
 Test names in JUnit are formed by its Java package, class and method: EUnit uses the filename of the EOL script as the class and the name of the EOL operation as the method.
 By default, the package is set to the string "default": users are encouraged to customize it with the `package` attribute.

-The optional `<modelTasks>` nested element contains a sequence of Ant tasks which will be run after reloading the model references and before running the model setup sections in the EOL file.
-This allows users to run workflows more advanced than simply reloading model references.
+Since v2.4.0, `saveModelDeltas` can be set to `"yes"` to have EUnit save any detected differences to "delta" files in the native representation of the chosen comparator, which will refer to "frozen" copies of the models in a `eunit-tmp` subfolder of the build.

 #### Helper Targets